Kesetebirhan/customer-value-analysis/README.md

 ## this project explores customers' insurance usage and engament behavior

-The first *Exploratory Data Analysis* is done using SQL on a Postgres database
+The first *Exploratory Data Analysis* is done using SQL on a Postgres database.
+(See the attached sql file for EDA steps)

+There was no missing data and hence Tableau visualizations was done as follows:

 Tableau visualizations